Searching for Texas Supreme Court M-Case Files in the Texas Digital Archive (TDA)

 Note the leading zeroes.
 For example, M-232 will be listed as M-00232 (see Figure 8, below).
 Click on the case file number to view the records.

-Some case files, like M-29 below, may have multiple images associated with the case file (see Figure 9, below).
+Some case files, like M-29, may have multiple images associated with the case file (see Figure 9, below).
 If a court transcript is present, it will typically be the first file, with supplementary documents following.
 A case may have more than one transcript, so it is useful to review the supplementary documents.

 Figure 9.
 This case file has three scanned documents.

-The scanned case file will appear in a document viewer (see Figure 11, below).
 Handwritten documents do not have Optical Character Recognition (OCR), so you will not be able to use "find" or "search" functions to locate text within the document.

 Our collection of digitized Texas Supreme Court records is growing.
 If you don’t find the records you need, please contact us at email@example.com and include information about the case such as the party names, date filed, and case number if known.